node-red/designs/designs/simultaneous-edit/README.md

 - Compared with method 2, method 1 has to serialize and broadcast the edit actions to all connected clients.
 This may cause a performance concern when the number of clients increases.

-  However, this method seems to be more intuitive for users.
+  However, method  1 seems to be more intuitive for users.
 So, I would like to recommend this method as a means for simultaneous flow editing.

 ## History